Ayra Starr: Influences

-Ayra Starr grew up in a musically inclined family.
+Starr grew up in a musically inclined family.
 She considers her mother, a former singer and her brother Dami, a guitarist and songwriter as her earliest inspirations for her interest in a music career.
-Growing up between Bénin and Nigeria, she was exposed to different cultures that influenced her perspective on life and her personality.
-Ayra Starr and Dami began writing songs from a very young age under the tutelage of their mother and aunt.
+Growing up between Bénin and Nigeria, she was exposed to different cultures that shaped her perspective on life and her personality.
+Starr and Dami began writing songs from a very young age under the tutelage of their mother and aunt.
 She had wanted to make a real career out of singing since age 10 but her father encouraged her to complete her education first.

-In her interviews for local and international media, she stated that throughout her childhood, she had a wide range of musical influences, including 2Face Idibia, Wande Coal, Angélique Kidjo, Lijadu Sisters and Tope Alabi, and in college, Nicki Minaj, Justin Bieber, Sia and Tiwa Savage.
+In her interviews for local and international media, she stated that throughout her childhood, she had a wide range of musical influences, including 2Face Idibia, Wande Coal, Angélique Kidjo, Lijadu Sisters, and Tope Alabi.
+She has called herself a "Disney girl," recalling how she would regularly watch Disney Channel shows, mainly Hannah Montana, while aspiring to become "the Nigerian Hannah Montana."
+The Disney film Let It Shine and its lead female co-star Coco Jones also left a lasting impression on Starr's early creative development.
+As a fan of boy band One Direction, Starr performed a mashup of "Story of My Life" and Adekunle Gold's "Sade" at a school event, which was one of her earliest public performances.
+It was this rendition that prompted her teachers to encourage her professional ambitions.
+At age 11, Starr began studying vocal techniques through YouTube tutorials, searching for videos on how to emulate Beyoncé and Rihanna's rhythmic patterns.
+During her college years, she expanded her listening to include Nicki Minaj, Justin Bieber, Sia and Tiwa Savage.
+Starr found Minaj's music generally empowering and has stated she aims to provide similar confidence to young listeners.
 She credited Shakira as her biggest influence vocally along with Beyoncé, Rihanna and Miley Cyrus: "It was just the power I would feel listening to their music.
 We didn't get a lot of Nigerian female singers singing strongly about things like them, not as we do now."
 Lyrically, she admires Aṣa and has said that she "wrote so beautifully [and] was one of those people [she] would listen to just to learn how to write properly."